huntdatacenter/docs/docs/do-science/service-desk/README.md

 * **Next step:** [Guide on the passphrase reset](/guides/configure-ssh/).
 * **Cost:** Included in the lab subscription.

-### SSH Configuration
+### SSH configuration

-Click button below if you need your ssh_config.txt file to be resent to you (accidental loss, new computer, etc.)
+Click button below if you need your `ssh_config.txt` file to be resent to you (accidental loss, new computer, etc.)

 <SDButton form="request_ssh_config" />